kodamap/tellooo/README.md

 Note:
-* **Verify the motion limit range of Tello for your safety.**
-'position_limit' (used with tracking mode) is not the actual position of Tello but the position calcurated by this applicaiton per sending command to Tello.
+* **Verify the motion limit range of Tello for your safety.** position_limit is not the actual position of Tello but the position calcurated by this applicaiton per sending command to Tello.